ethereum-optimism/design-docs/assets/fma-template.md

 > - Maintain the “Status” property accordingly.
 An FMA document can have the following statuses:
 >   - **Draft 📝:** Doc is created but not yet ready for review.
 >   - **In Review 🔎:** Security is reviewing, and Engineering is iterating on the design.
 A checklist of action items will be created during this phase.
 >   - **Implementing Actions 🛫:** Security has signed off on the content of the document, including the resulting action items.
-Engineering is responsible for implementing the the action items, and updating the checklist.
+Engineering is responsible for implementing the action items, and updating the checklist.
 >   - **Final 👍:** Security will transition the status of the document to Final once all action items are completed.

 > [!TIP]